-Transition to a lower-carbon economy may present significant risks relating to policies, market, finance, and reputation.
-As the Group engages hundreds of distributors and contractors around the world, climate-induced transition risks along its supply chain must be considered during its climate-related risk identification and adaptation.
-The cost of GHG emission and carbon pollution would increase in the foreseeable future.
-As a trading company, we realise that it is important to optimise our logistics operation, by identifying our Scope 3 GHG emissions and avoiding carbon intensive transportation methods that may increase our logistic cost.
+Transition to a low-carbon economy may present significant risks relating to policies, market, finance, technology and reputation.
+As the Group engages with distributors and contractors around the world, climate-induced transition risks along its supply chain must be considered during its climate-related risk identification and adaptation strategy formulation.
+The cost of GHG emissions and air pollution will increase in the foreseeable future.
+As a trading company, we realise that it is important to optimise our logistics operation, by identifying and minimising our Scope 3 indirect GHG emissions and avoiding carbon-intensive transportation methods that may increase our logistic cost.

-In order to ensure the smoothness and efficiency of our supply chain, we shall also consider conducting risk analysis against our electronic product manufacturers in the PRC.
-For example, we shall preferably select manufacturers that align with the regulation of local carbon markets, rather than those that are prone to receive penalties based on the upcoming China's Carbon Emission Trading System.
+In order to ensure the smoothness and efficiency of our supply chain, we shall also consider conducting risk analysis for our electronic product manufacturers in the PRC.
+For example, we shall preferably select manufacturers that align with the regulation of local carbon markets, rather than those that are prone to receive penalties based on China's Carbon Emission Trading System.
 Moving forward, the Group will consider identifying other aspects such as market and reputation risks to determine their priority and formulate corresponding adaptation strategies if necessary.

-Emission Mitigation
+Emissions Mitigation

-During the Reporting Period, the Group's emissions include air emission stemming from its vehicle, as well as GHG emission stemming from its vehicle and purchased electricity.
-For detailed emission data, please refer to the subsection "Environmental KPIs" under the section "KPIs Summary".
+During the Reporting Period, the Group's emissions include indirect GHG emissions stemming from its purchased electricity.
+For detailed emissions data, please refer to the subsection "Environmental KPIs" under the section "KPIs Summary".
 Our operation is based on office scenarios where the emissions impact on the environment is considered insignificant.
-Nevertheless, we strive to mitigate those emissions by complying with the green office practice, as described in the subsection "Green Office Practice" under this section.
-In order to monitor our mitigation performance and carry out appropriate adjustments in a timely manner, we also formulated the following emission mitigation targets:
+Nevertheless, we strive to mitigate these emissions by complying with the green office practice, as described in the subsection "Green Office Practice" under this section.